polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/basic-dapp/part-1-connect-to-a-node.md

 After removing the boilerplates code, we have added our first dependencies to the repo: `@polkadot/api@beta`, `semantic-ui-react`, `semantic-ui-css`

 Substrate code is evolving very quickly, introducing breaking changes regularly.
 Polkadot-js api follows this path as well, so sometimes things break.
-We will use the `beta` versions of all Polkadot JS modules here because the DApp we are building is basic and adapting it to breaking changes shouldn't require too much work.
+We will use the `beta` versions of all Polkadot-js modules here because the DApp we are building is basic and adapting it to breaking changes shouldn't require too much work.
 It is however advised to use the stable releases for any production app.

-## 1.1 Connect to a node
+## 1.2 Connect to a node

 Head to the `src/App.js` file to get started.
 We start by importing the following packages:
 ```js